Competition topics, info about winning images and the winners

 Any member in good standing of DPI-SIG shall be eligible to enter any DPI-SIG Competition.

-No image that has previously received a ribbon in a DPI-IG competition may be re-entered in any future competition.
+No image that has previously received a ribbon in a DPI-SIG competition may be re-entered in any future competition.

 Entries into the annual Year-End Judging shall be limited to only images that have received an award during the season.
 They will be automatically entered.